Lactate & Cancer: A Double-Edged Sword

 • Excessive oxidative stress and acidosis from prolonged overtraining can mimic the metabolic chaos inside a tumour, tipping the balance in cancer’s favour.

-Thus, while exercise is indispensable, conventional approaches carry a paradox: push too little, and the immune response is underwhelming; push too hard, and the resulting damage may hand cancer the conditions it needs to grow.
+📌 In short: while exercise is indispensable, conventional approaches carry a paradox — push too little, and the immune response is underwhelming; push too hard, and the resulting damage may hand cancer the conditions it needs to grow.

 References & Further Reading

-• Chen Y, et al. (2025).
+1. Hekmatikar AHA, et al. (2025).
 Context Matters: Divergent Roles of Exercise-Induced and Tumor-Derived Lactate in Cancer.
+PMC.

 Popular Posts